-7. Put your contact info on and in all your luggage.
-Take pictures of each piece of luggage and the contents before you leave home.
+7. Write your contact info on and in all your luggage before you leave, then take pictures of each piece of luggage and its contents.

 Place your contact info outside and inside the suitcase as exterior tags fall off.
 It is crucial to make the writing clear, including your name, address, home country, email, and phone number, with the country dialing code on all luggage.
 People often forget to add email, home country, and country dialing code; these are essential.
 If your luggage gets on the wrong plane and lands in South Africa, the person handling it may not know the U.S. dialing code or what country North Dakota is located in.
 Many people can now text or email from their cell phones, so providing various quick methods to reach you is valuable.